Newton Railroaders

 The Newton Railroaders were a minor league baseball team based in Newton, Kansas between 1909 and 1924.
-Preceded by the 1888 Newton team and the 1908 Newton Browns, Newton minor league teams played as members of the Western League in 1888, Central Kansas League in 1908, Kansas State League from 1909 to 1911, Central Kansas League in 1912 and Southwestern League in 1924.
-The Newton Browns and Railroaders hosted home games at Athletic Park.
+The Railroaders played as members of the Kansas State League from 1909 to 1911, Central Kansas League in 1912 and Southwestern League in 1924, winning the 1924 league championship.

+The Railroaders were preceded in minor league play by the 1888 Newton team as the team was the first professional team in Newton and played the season as members of the 1888 Western League.
+The 1988 team was followed in minor league play by the 1908 Newton Browns, who played as members of the Central Kansas League.

+he Newton Browns and Railroaders teams hosted minor league home games at Athletic Park in Newton.